COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: COLA

 \subsection{Current Limitations}

-As highlighted by the previous table, every single LSS dataset has its own set of labels, and no one-to-one correspondence exists between any datasets.
-Similar to the issue highlighted by \cite{mantra}, LSS datasets cannot be simply concatenated to create a multi-source training set.
-Besides being an issue for training, it is also an issue for evaluation.
+As highlighted by the~\autoref{tab:summary_dataset}, every LSS dataset has its own set of labels, and no one-to-one correspondence exists between any datasets.
+Like the issue highlighted by Liang~\textit{et al.}~\cite{mantra}, LSS datasets cannot be concatenated to create a multi-source training set.
+This is not only an issue for training but also evaluation.

-As mentioned in the related work section, applying union or intersection to create a new label set require strong constraints on the evaluation set, which are not fulfilled here.
-Inspecting the label sets clearly reveals how the union would fail, as some evaluation sets display very fine annotation, namely PandaSet and ParisLuco3D.
-Furthermore, the union strategy amplifies the label unbalance already observed in the autonomous driving datasets.
+As mentioned in the related work section, applying union or intersection to create a new label set requires strong constraints on the evaluation set, which are not fulfilled here, in \autoref{fig:ms_semantic_segmentation} a reminder of the naive approach for multi-source segmentation.
+Inspecting the label sets reveals how the union would fail, as some evaluation sets display very fine annotations, namely PandaSet and ParisLuco3D.
+Furthermore, the union strategy amplifies the label imbalance observed in the autonomous driving datasets.

-Regarding the intersection, we observe that even only for the training set, it raises the issue of large amounts of information discarded, which is highlighted in \autoref{fig:ms_label_intersection}, as label sets do not even agree on a common definition of buildings.
+Regarding the intersection, we observe that it raises the issue of large amounts of information being discarded even for the training set, as label sets do not agree on a common definition of buildings.

-Other 3D domain generalization methods provided label mapping , which combined label sets and grouping labels under a common coarser label to manage cross-domain evaluation. \cite{domgen} found a common set for SemanticKITTI, Waymo, nuScenes, and SemanticPOSS, but it has flaws as some labels are basically discarded in a background label, and SemanticPOSS cannot be easily mapped to this label set. \cite{3dlabelprop} needs to define a novel label set for each pair of datasets, making it especially tedious to use.
+Other 3D domain generalization methods provided label mapping, which combined label sets and group labels under a common coarser label to manage cross-domain evaluation.
+Kim~\textit{et al.}~\cite{domgen} found a common set for SemanticKITTI, Waymo, nuScenes, and SemanticPOSS, but it has flaws.
+Some labels are discarded in a background label, and SemanticPOSS cannot be easily mapped to this label set.
+Sanchez~\textit{et al.}~\cite{3dlabelprop} needs to define a novel label set for each pair of datasets, making it especially tedious to use.